Signs and Symptoms of Addiction

 Treatment Options for Addiction

 Once you or a loved one come to terms with the fact that there is a problem, it’s time to begin addressing it by exploring available options.
-Addiction treatment has proven to be successful in reducing hospitalizations, crime rates, lost work productivity and untimely deaths that can occur as a result of chronic substance use.
+Addiction treatment centers Ohio has proven to be successful in reducing hospitalizations, crime rates, lost work productivity and untimely deaths that can occur as a result of chronic substance use.
 There are many types of treatment for addiction ranging from outpatient counseling to intensive inpatient programs.

 - Peer Support.
 Meeting with others who share similar addiction issues, such as in a 12-step program, can support an individual’s recovery goals.